discretlib/doc/content/learn/events.md

 - **room_id**: the *Room* identifier

 # PendingPeer
-This event is triggered when a new peer is found when synchronising a **Room**.
+This event is triggered when a new peer is found when synchronizing a **Room**.
 A list of pending peers can be retrieved using the following query:

 ```js